extract¶

 Outputs¶

-<output>.pdb # Pocket PDB(s) with optional link hydrogens after a TER record
+<output>.pdb # Active site model PDB(s) with optional link hydrogens after a TER record

-# Multiple inputs without -o → pocket_<original_basename>.pdb per structure
+# Multiple inputs without -o → model_<original_basename>.pdb per structure

 # One -o path with multiple inputs → single multi-MODEL PDB